mjhibbard/theGrove2.0/content.md

 *make physical address and phone number prominent!!
 *new htag youtube channel, update footer and server files

-****** Bios
-# Coffee disclaimer
+******Coffee disclaimer
 Put on coffee page:
 The grove coffee house ia a ministry of the grove community church and is run entirely by volunteers.
 All of our prices are suggested donation. we encourage you to come and enjoy an excellent warm coffee or tea, have a great conversation, and spend time in our unique setting. we are here to serve our community, so stop on in!

 not needed:
 our coffee is locally roasted by Sweet Crema Coffee of Rickreall, Oregon and our baristas are trained to make your drink to your satisfaction. all the tips we receive for the coffee house ministry are turned into scholarships to help kids go to camp in the summer.

 /
 Store hours: